 - Salt & Pepper

-- Press the potatoes it into a baking dish (I used my beloved Emily Henry 8×8 Baking Dish) and bake them until they were nice and crispy
+Spread and press the potatoes it into a baking dish (I used my beloved Emile Henry 8×8 Baking Dish).
+Bake the potatoes until they’re nice and crispy.

-- Whisk the eggs and coconut milk together
+Crack the eggs.
+Whisk the eggs and coconut milk together.

 When you whisk the coconut milk and eggs, don’t worry if there are a few clumps!
 Coconut milk is solid at room temperature so that’s normal and it will melt into the mixture once it starts to cook.